 The key feature of DCPrime’s technology is that the DCOne® platform provides the opportunity to produce dendritic cell-based vaccines as off-the-shelf allogeneic products, and thus bypasses the pitfalls of autologous products, in particular heterogeneity and high variability.
 Nevertheless, large-scale production of such cellular products is associated with many challenges, including acceptability by regulatory authorities, and we therefore invest continually in developing a GMP manufacturing process which lends itself to further scale-up.
-Together with EUFETS GmbH, a BioNTech company based in Germany, we are involved in preparing for our next clinical study in AML patients with DCP-001.
+Together with apceth Biopharma, a contract development & manufacturing organization (CDMO) for complex cell-based and gene therapy products (Advanced Therapy Medicinal Products, ATMPs) located in Munich, Germany, we are involved in preparing for our next clinical study in AML patients with DCP-001.
 This involves both up- and down-stream processing activities, plus development of many assays for in-process control and quality control.
 In addition, we are developing DCOne®-based vaccines loaded with known tumor antigens for other cancer types.
 Production of DCOne®-derived vaccines for large numbers of patients across a broad range of cancer types is DCPrime’s overall main goal, and we consider this process technology investment critical for achieving this goal.

 Successful completion of Phase I/IIa clinical trial for DCP-001